"Having security mechanisms in place does not prevent your system from being vulnerable"

 Security assurance can be defined as the way to gain justifiable confidence that infrastructure and/or applications will consistently demonstrate one or more security properties, and operationally behave as expected despite failures and attacks.
 Assurance is a much wider notion than security, as it includes methodologies for collecting and validating evidence supporting security properties.
 (C.A.
 Ardagna, R. Asal, E. Damiani, Q.H.
 Vu, "From Security to Assurance in the Cloud: A Survey," in ACM Computing Surveys (CSUR), August, 2015)

-The assurance provided by moon-cloud is based on evidence continuously captured on the system.
+The assurance provided by moon-cloud is based on evidence continuously captured on the target system.
 Evidence are the results of the moon-cloud monitoring and testing activities and can be made available to the moon-cloud user for deep inspection.
 Moon-cloud assurance guarantees that system requirements in terms of security and performance are continuously meet.